-- The Degree of Master of Engineering (MEng) may be conferred as a first degree but only following the completion of an Honours programme.
+- 1. The Degree of Master of Engineering (MEng) may be conferred as a first degree but only following the completion of an Honours programme.
 The examiners may recommend that a candidate who has failed to achieve the standard for the award of the Degree with Honours be awarded the Degree of Bachelor of Engineering, or the Degree of Bachelor of Science in Engineering, in accordance with the Supplementary Regulations governing those degrees. - Studies for the MEng are organised in five programme years.
 A full-time student carries out the studies of each programme year within one session.
 In each programme year the minimum curriculum which must be studied amounts to 120 credit points.
-Candidates with suitable qualifications may be admitted directly to programme year 2 or 3.
-Programme years one and two may be undertaken by part-time study, in which case the studies of each of those programme years would normally be spread over two sessions. - 3.
-The courses for the degree are those contained in the Programme Prescription annexed to these regulations; only passes in those courses are recognised for the purpose of these regulations and the award of the degree.
+Programme years one and two may be undertaken by part-time study, in which case the studies of each of those programme years would normally be spread over two sessions. - The courses for the degree are those contained in the Programme Prescription annexed to these regulations; only passes in those courses are recognised for the purpose of these regulations and the award of the degree.
 Passes obtained under previous versions of the Programme Prescriptions will continue to be valid. - 4.
 All candidates who are admitted to the degree or to the Honours programme must be registered for one of the following degree programmes:

 Engineering

 Chemical Engineering

 Civil and Environmental Engineering

 Civil and Structural Engineering

 Civil Engineering

 Civil Engineering with Management

 Civil Engineering with Subsea Technology

 Electrical and Electronic Engineering

 Electrical and Electronic Engineering with Renewable Energy

-Electrical and Electronic Engineering with Robotics

 Electronic and Software Engineering

-Mechanical and Electrical Engineering

 Mechanical Engineering

-Mechanical Engineering with Biomechanics
+Mechanical Engineering

 Mechanical Engineering with Management

 Mechanical Engineering with Subsea Technology

 Petroleum Engineering